 Of course, the road to recovery isn’t always easy or rewarding.
 It takes time, patience, and diligence to get to a place where you feel entirely healed, recovered, and strong.
 And it’s important to remember that along the way, there may be setbacks, periods of discomfort, and other obstacles.
 Don’t hesitate to share any and all of this with your physical therapist, as they’re here to help you get to a place you feel comfortable with.
 Millions of people across the country benefit from this type of care, why not you?

-If you’re specifically looking for physical therapy modality technicians in the Juneau area, Better Health Chiropractic & Physical Rehab’s Juneau clinic stands apart from the rest because of its multidisciplinary approach.
+If you’re specifically looking for physical therapy modality technicians in Anchorage or Juneau, our offices stand apart from the rest because of our multidisciplinary approach.
 Better Health has a chiropractor, physical therapy modality technicians, massage therapists, and more all under one roof.
 All the doctors work very closely together, consulting about best practices and treatments for patients.
 In this way, for example, if you start your treatment and it becomes evident that you need some spinal adjustments on top of muscle recovery, you won’t even have to leave the building to get what you need.

-Better Health’s Juneau office, opened in 2013 (although the company has been in Alaska since 1998), and helps the Juneau community on the fast track to healing.
-They truly put patients first, offering long hours, a same-day promise if you call before 4 p.m., and a no more than 10 minute wait time at the office.
-After a quick appointment and the help of their trained staff you’ll be back on your feet in no time.
+We put patients first, offering long hours, a same-day promise if you call before 4 p.m., and a no more than 10-minute wait time at the office.
+After a quick appointment and the help of their trained staff, you’ll be back on your feet in no time.

-If you’ve been hesitating to commit to a physical therapy type exercise regimen, schedule a consultation at Better Health’s Juneau office and see all the benefits it could have for you.
-Hopefully this overview gave you a good overview of what to expect from our programs and the exercises they offer, and you can get on the fast track to recovery and strength!
+If you’ve been hesitating to commit to a physical therapy-type exercise regimen, schedule a consultation at Better Health Chiropractic and see all the benefits it could have for you.
+Hopefully, this overview gave you a good overview of what to expect from our programs and the exercises they offer, and you can get on the fast track to recovery and strength!